scrapy-plugins/scrapy-crawlera-fetch/README.md

     The endpoint of a specific Crawlera instance

 * `CRAWLERA_FETCH_RAISE_ON_ERROR` (type `bool`, default `True`).
 Whether or not the middleware will raise an exception if an error occurs while downloading or decoding a request.
-If `False`, the raw upstream response will be returned.
+If `False`, a warning will be logged and the raw upstream response will be returned upon encountering an error.

 * `CRAWLERA_FETCH_DOWNLOAD_SLOT_POLICY` (type `enum.Enum` - `crawlera_fetch.DownloadSlotPolicy`,
     default `DownloadSlotPolicy.Domain`).